One winner was chosen in each of the AIC’s six districts.

 (Dearborn County, Ind.) - The Association of Indiana Counties (AIC) and SRI, Inc. have named a local fourth grader as the National County Government Week essay contest winner for the AIC’s Southeast District.

 Evelyn Baird’s essay was chosen over entries from other fourth graders across the district.
-Tully, a student at North Dearborn Elementary School, received $100 for winning the contest.
+Baird, a student at North Dearborn Elementary School, received $100 for winning the contest.
 One winner was chosen in each of the AIC’s six districts.

 This year’s theme was “Celebrating Indiana County Government.”
 Essays were judged on how well students expressed their knowledge highlighting a famous person, place or thing in their county.